cityofaustin/atd-airflow/README.md

 You can model your code off of existing DAGs which use our 1Password utility.

-For example, this snippet loads 1Password secrets into [XComs storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html) so that they can be used by subsequent tasks.
+For example, this snippet fetches 1Password secrets from a task so that they can be used by subsequent tasks.

 ```python
 REQUIRED_SECRETS = {